 When you want to serve some kind of baked dish, you reach for ramekin types of bowls.
 That is a Dutch word meaning "to toast".
 That clues you into the fact that you'll be doing the baking right in these bowls, such as a pot pie.

-These can resist high temperatures, making them safe to bake inside the oven or over a fire.
+These can resist high temperatures, making them safe to bake inside most types of ovens or over a fire.
 Like most bowls, they feature a circular design that is flared out from the bottom to help with holding.
 Some feature ridges in the sides to further help with your grip with oven mitts.